 - We consider two types of divergences: bullish divergence when the price is moving down while the indicator is moving up.
 Opposite for bearish divergence

-- We can use the MACD, Stochastic oscillator or the RSI for our indicator
+- We can use the MACD, Stochastic oscillator or the RSI as part of the trading strategy

-- Look for this pattern as potential turning points and use a trigger for your entry
+- Look for this pattern as potential trading opportunities and use an entry trigger for your entry